kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 > **_Note_**: In order to pass-trough SR-IOV VF to a VM, the VF should be configured to use the vfio-pci driver [[1]](https://kubevirt.io/user-guide/virtual_machines/interfaces_and_networks/#sriov).
 > The vfio-pci driver is an userspace driver, when a VF is bound to it, the VF is no longer recognized by the kernel and therefore will not be presented by iplink (‘ip a’ command).

-# Proposal
+# Proposal <a id='proposal'></a>
 ## General Flow
 The proposal is based on information multus-cni provides as an annotation on the virt-launcher pod.
 The objective is to pass down the relevant information to the virt-launcher application, so it in turn can consume it and create the correct domain configuration.

-In order to pass the information from the pod to the virt-launcher application, the following step are to be taken:
+In order to pass the VM network to VF PCI address mapping from the pod to the virt-launcher application, the following step are to be taken:
-- Create a generic annotation for passing information from the pod manifest to the application that runs in it.
-This annotation is using the downward api to make it available to the application.
-- Given the networks-status annotation, process the content and compose structure that contains a 1:1 mapping between a (VMI) network from it and the device PCI address.
-This data is added to the generic annotation from earlier.
+- Process the `k8s.v1.cni.cncf.io/networks-status` annotation, and compose a structure that contains one-to-one mapping between a (VMI) network and the device PCI address.
+- Create an annotation with the mapping information (e.g: `kubevirt.io/network-to-pci-address`) on the virt-launcher pod. <br/> This annotation is using the downward API to make it available to the application.
-- Once the virt-launcher application requires this network-to-pci information, it can read the content.
-- In the context of SR-IOV, virt-launcher will use this data when creating the domain for the first time and when hotplug-ing the devices.
+- Once the virt-launcher application requires the network-to-pci information, it can read the content. <br/>virt-launcher will use this data when creating the domain for the first time and when hotplug-ing the devices.

 The following sections go into more details.